hybridgroup/feature_creep/README.md

 This is a fork/rewrite of James Golick's Rollout with messy and incomplete docs.

 So far, the specs are green and are mostly inherited from Rollout.
 This is not a drop in replacement.
-The API has aleadey changed.
+The API has already changed.

 Namely, `groups` are now `scopes` and `users` are `individuals`.
 Agent_ids are expected to be uuids, not the object itself.